carlesgutierrez/Alienware13R3_Linux_Darknet/README.md

 ## To install Opencv:
 -> http://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html (Cloning the GIT Version)

-#### Finally follow next steps from Darknet Tutorial for Opencv https://pjreddie.com/darknet/install/#cuda :
+#### Remember to do the Final step https://pjreddie.com/darknet/install/#cuda :

-* Next, change the 2nd line of the Makefile to read:
+* At darknet (Makefile), change the 2nd line of the Makefile to read:
 OPENCV=1

 * You're done!
 To try it out, first re-make the project.
 Then use the imtest routine to test image loading and displaying: